 Do the sensors need to come back to Android?

-If you were to ask me what I think the future holds for a tablet with a LiDAR sensor package in it, I would instantly think about tieing it to GPS data.
+If you were to ask me what I think the future holds for a tablet with a LiDAR sensor package in it, I would instantly think about tieing it to location data.
 That's what LiDAR was originally designed to do and how NOAA uses it today.

 AR is fun, but it's also useful.
 Google used Tango to build an indoor mapping system that gave audible cues to people with low vision so they knew where to safely step.
 With a precise location system, that map only needs to be "drawn" once, and then real-time checks need only look for changes that may have happened since the original.
 And those changes could then be changed on the "master" map.